Creating and exposing APIs allows your web application to interact with other applications through machine-to-machine communication.

 Django REST framework and Tastypie are the two most widely used API frameworks to use with Django.
 The edge currently goes to Django REST framework based on rough community sentiment.
 Django REST framework continues to knock out great releases after the 3.0 release mark when Tom Christie ran a successful Kickstarter campaign.

 Flask-RESTful is widely used for creating web APIs with Flask.
-It was originally open sourced and explained in a blog post by Twilio then moved into its own GitHub organization so engineers from outside the company could be core contributors.
+It was originally open sourced by Twilio then moved into its own GitHub organization so engineers from outside the company could be core contributors.

 Sandman is a widely used tool to automatically generate a RESTful API service from a legacy database without writing a line of code (though it's easily extensible through code).